 Image Credit: High Plains Spice Company

 Place the Cardamom seeds for planting in a clean container.
 After that, pour hot water over the seeds.
-Soak the seeds in the hot water for up to two days before you start to plant them.
+Soak the seeds in hot water for up to two days before you start to plant them.

 Use a pot with drainage holes to plant the seeds.
 Fill the pot with soil that has a combination of seed starting mix and sand.
 Then, sow the seeds at the surface of the soil about ¾ inches away from each other.
 Cover with ¼ inch of moist sand after sowing.